Is there such a thing as a free internet deal?

 In Wales, the Access Broadband Cymru scheme is providing grants of £400 for 10Mb+ and £800 for 30Mb+ for homes and businesses.
 Broadband subsidies for fixed-line and even satellite connections were available in England a few years ago, but the program has now ended.

 How can I use the internet for free?

 There are ways to get free internet access, though you’ll probably have to venture outside your home to do it.

-Coffee shops, restaurants, pubs, libraries and many other locations now offer free public Wi-Fi hotspots.
-There are some security risks you have to consider when using public Wi-Fi, but otherwise it’s a good option if you’re out and about and need broadband access for no more than the cost of a cup of coffee.
+Coffee shops, restaurants, pubs, libraries, and many other locations now offer free public Wi-Fi hotspots.
+There are some security risks you have to consider when using public Wi-Fi.
+But it’s a practical option if you’re out and about, and need broadband access for no more than the cost of a cup of coffee.